 - Pour about a teaspoon of the seasoning mix over each salmon fillet.
 Using your fingers, rub the seasoning mix over the fillets ensuring that the seasoning is well distributed on the fish.

 - Place a cast iron skillet or grill pan on medium heat and let it heat up.
 Add 1 tablespoon of oil to the pan and swirl to ensure the oil coats the pan.
 Let the oil heat up for 1-2 minutes until shimmering then add the salmon skin side down to the pan.
-Let it cook on one side undisturbed for 5 minutes.
-I cook 3 fillets at a time in my grill pan.
+Let it cook on one side undisturbed for 5 minutes or less depending on the thickness of the fish.
+I cook 3 fillets at a time in my grill pan and 2 fillets at a time in my 10-inch cast iron pan.

-- Flip the salmon to the other side and let it cook for another 4-5 minutes until the fish is opaque and easily flakes or until desired doneness.
-Remove salmon from pan and repeat the process with the remaining 3 salmon fillets, starting with adding the remaining olive oil to the pan.
+- Flip the salmon to the other side and let it cook for another 4 minutes until the fish is opaque and easily flakes or until the desired doneness.
+Remove the salmon from the pan and repeat the process with the remaining 3 salmon fillets, starting with adding the remaining olive oil to the pan.

 - (I used fairly thick salmon so I had to cook them for about 4-5 minutes on the other side.
 So watch your fish, depending on its thickness, it might take a shorter time to cook.)